 Membership is ultimately at the sole discretion of the OSI Board of Directors.

 The Affiliate Member Program was developed to extend the reach of both the OSI and each participating member through community, collaboration and co-creation.
-The program provides a platform to identify, communicate and address issues important to furthering open source awareness and adoption, whether those initiatives are begun by the Affiliate, the OSI, or both.
-While no Affiliate Member is expected to participate in—or even agree with—all the activities undertaken by the OSI or other Affiliate Members, each Affiliate Member commits to upholding the mission, values and objectives of the Open Source Initiative and the Open Source Definition.
+The program provides a platform to identify, communicate, and address issues important to furthering open source awareness and adoption, whether those initiatives are begun by the Affiliate, the OSI, or both.
+While no Affiliate Member is expected to participate in—or even agree with—all the activities undertaken by the OSI or other Affiliate Members, each Affiliate Member commits to upholding the mission, values and objectives of the Open Source Initiative and the Open Source Definition as stated in this Agreement.

 In addition, through the Affiliate's appointed representative, each Affiliate Member may nominate and vote for the five Affiliate Member seats on the OSI Board of Directors.
 The OSI Board is composed of 11 Directors, five representing the Affiliate Membership, five representing the Individual Membership, and the OSI General Manager who serves as an ex officio member.